(Not representative of my actual editing process.)

 I'm an award-winning author, editor, journalist, copywriter, and scriptwriter with twelve years of experience writing and editing for print and online outlets across North America.
-I’ve provided editorial services ranging from developmental edits to line edits to proofreads on a number of novels and nonfiction books, several of which have become bestsellers in their categories.
-I'm also an agented and published author, so I understand the process from both sides---I'll be your toughest taskmaster and biggest cheerleader, all rolled into one.
+I’ve provided services ranging from big-picture developmental edits to laser-focused line edits on a number of novels and nonfiction books, several of which have become bestsellers in their categories.
+I'm also an agented and published author, so I understand the process from both sides---I'll be your toughest taskmaster and biggest cheerleader, rolled into one.

-I love working with writers to help them develop ideas, shore up story structure, finetune character arcs, identify themes, punch up dialogue, sharpen prose, and hone their voice.
-I can help you get started on that book, identify the strengths and weaknesses of your first draft, proof your final manuscript, or polish your query letter.
+I love working with writers to help them develop ideas, shore up story structure, fine-tune character arcs, identify themes, punch up dialogue, sharpen prose, and hone their voice.
+I can help you get started on your book, identify the strengths and weaknesses of your first draft, polish your final manuscript, or write an effective query letter.
+I’ll also work with you to help you learn the subtleties of industry language and sensibilities so that you can represent yourself more confidently in today’s market.
 Whether you're just flirting with the idea of writing a novel or preparing your manuscript for submission to agents or publishers, I offer a wide range of services to help you get closer to the book you want to write.
 My clients are writers at all career stages, from beginner to bestseller.
 If you’re looking for an editor and think I might be a good fit, please get in touch!
 I’d love to hear about your project.

 Rates and Services

-The Signed Limited Edition with Foil-Stamped Cover and Custom Slipcase: This is a fancy, super nerdy way of saying "full manuscript development package."
-You'll get a one-hour phone consultation, an in-depth edit letter, line edits and revision notes, a final proofread before you send it out the door, and two passes on your query letter. $.08 per word
+Full manuscript development package: The whole enchilada--you'll get unlimited phone consultations, an in-depth edit letter, line edits and revision notes, a final proofread before you send it out the door, and unlimited passes on your query letter. $.03 per word

 “It’s become part of my routine: I never publish a book unless April Snellings has edited it.
 Precise, unique, and professional, April’s editing style is one where even the smallest of edits—even individual word choices—pack a wallop.”